PRATHAMESH9743/PIZZA-SALES-ANALYSIS/README.md

    Create a pie chart that shows the distribution os sales across different pizza categories. this chart will provide insights into the popularity of various pizza categories and their contributions to overall sales
+4. Percentage of Sales by pizza size:

+   Generate a pie chart that represents the percentage of sales attributed to different pizza sizes. this chart will help us undertsand customer preferences for pizza sizes and their impact on sales.
+5. Total Pizzas Sold by Pizza Category:

+   Create a funnel chart that presents the total number of pizza sold for each pizza category.
+This chart will allow us to compare the sales performance of different pizza categories.
+6. Top 5 Best Sellers by Revenue, Total Quality and Total Orders:

+   Create a bar chart highlighting the top 5 best selling pizza based on the revenue.
+Total Quantity, Total Orders.
+This chart will help us identify the most popular pizza options.
+7. Bottom 5 Worst Sellers by Revenue, Total Quality and Total Orders:

+   Create a bar chart showcasing the bottom 5 worst selling pizza based on the revenue.
+Total Quantity, Total Orders.
+This chart will help us identify the most popular pizza options.